DanteZD/DL-For-Metrology/README.md

 The inference notebook can also be found here: [Inference Notebook](https://colab.research.google.com/drive/1duikg-xjS74IYG0-5cCrBl2TxZUjJ3C7?usp=sharing) <br>
 Follow the instructions in this notebook which refer you to get the following files to run it: [Required Files](https://drive.google.com/drive/folders/1kNN6Yu0MOQ6yzHv4rivvOhWIil8lxdtT?usp=sharing)

-The models are based on the U-Net architecture as described in:  <br>
+The models are modified versions of the U-Net architecture as described in:  <br>
 Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-net: Convolutional networks for biomedical image segmentation.
 In Medical image computing and computer-assisted intervention–miccai 2015: 18th international conference, munich, germany, october